Vans like the 2022 GMC Savana have cargo space that can be secured to keep valuables safe from the elements and theft. - Photo: General Motors

 “That makes a van a natural choice for delivering goods and services — both in traditional applications like package delivery and plumbing, as well as all the ‘mobile’ businesses that have sprung up since these vans hit the scene, from food trucks to mobile pet groomers,” he stated.

 Vans also keep tools and cargo organized and protected.
 One can select from innumerable racks and bins to customize them to individualized needs to maximize efficiency and productivity.
-Plus, expensive tools and equipment are locked away out of sight when not in use.
+Plus, expensive tools and equipment are locked away from sight when unused.

 Trucks generally have higher payload and towing ratings than vans, so they are ideal when the job calls for hauling just about anything.